 In order to motivate and reward our executive officers and to have a significant percentage of our executive officer compensation be performance based, we have established an annual bonus program with the payment of bonuses based upon the achievement of Company and individual performance goals.
 In 2013, the Company performance goals included, but were not limited to, operating, information technology and regulatory goals, all considered important to our success as an organization.
 These goals were developed by the executive management team and approved by the Compensation Committee of the Board during 2013.
 There is no specific weight given to any one performance goal, and our Compensation Committee has the flexibility to consider any or all of the performance goals as it determines appropriate throughout the year in reaching its final conclusion with respect to individual achievement under the annual bonus plan.
 The Compensation Committee approved a corporate performance factor relating to the annual bonus plan for 2013 of 93% of target.
-Additionally, individual performance factors for each named executive officer other than our chief executive officer's bonus payment was determined in the sole discretion of the Compensation Committee, after consideration of the Company's performance, his individual performance and in consultation with the Compensation Committee's independent adviser.
+Additionally, individual performance factors for each named executive officer other than our chief executive officer were proposed to the Compensation Committee by our chief executive officer and approved by the Compensation Committee.
+Our chief executive officer's bonus payment was determined in the sole discretion of the Compensation Committee, after consideration of the Company's performance, his individual performance and in consultation with the Compensation Committee's independent adviser.
 The Compensation Committee determined the Company achieved the majority of the 2013 goals and, after evaluating the Company's and each named executive officer's performance, used its discretion to approve payment of bonuses to our named executive officers.